 There are a number of factors which come together to bring on this seasonal moodiness so if you find yourself feeling more than a little moody in January you may find some consolation in the fact that you are not alone.

 There is one date every year that is calculated out to be the most depressing day that will occur for that year and Blue Monday is it.
-In 2012 Blue Monday fell on January 23, 2012, it next occurred on January 21st, 2013, and followed next on January 20th 2014.
-We celebrated the most depressing day of the year on January 26, 2015 and again on Monday January 25, 2016.
+Traditionally this date has fallen on the Monday which begins the last full week in January

-You can smile knowing you have survived each of those dark and gloomy days which means that you should be all set to celebrate this next one in true seasonal style.
-The most depressing day of 2017 will be January 23rd but with economic factors being what they are one does have to wonder if a few folks will decide to celebrate Blue Monday a little earlier this year than is the traditional norm.
+You can smile knowing you have survived each of these pervious dark and gloomy Mondays which means that you should be all set to celebrate this next one in true seasonal style.
+The most depressing day of 2018 will be January 22nd and with political factors being what they are it is little wonder that many may be celebrating a little earlier this year than is the traditional norm.
 Personally I'll just stick with the standard equation and celebrate it then.

 The Who What Why Facts of Blue Monday